mathesar-foundation/mathesar-website/non-technical-expert.md

 parent: How it works
 ---
 {% capture hero_content %}
-Mathesar’s web-based interface gives you direct access to Postgres – one of the most popular databases in the world.
+Mathesar’s web-based interface gives you **direct access to Postgres** – one of the most popular databases in the world.

-So you can enter and slice and filter and structure your data… in just minutes.
+So you can enter and slice and filter and structure your data… **in just minutes**.
 No technical skills required.
 {% endcapture %}